andygock/Thermocouple/README.md

     ./py.tc --mode v2k 0.1 0.2 0.3

+Convert 0.1, 0.2, 0.3 mV type K to temperature, and show uncertainty when measurements are made from a Agilent U1272A DMM

+    ./py.tc --meter u1272a --mode v2k 0.1 0.2 0.3

 Convert temperatures 0, 50, 100 to type N millivolts

     ./py.tc --mode n2v 0 50 100